 Hexagon's business activities are conducted in a large number of markets with multiple customer categories.
-In 2021, Surveying was the single largest customer category and accounted for 20 per cent of net sales.
+In 2022, Surveying was the single largest customer category and accounted for 20 per cent of net sales.
 For Hexagon, this customer category may involve certain risks as a downturn or weak development in the surveying sector can have a negative impact on Hexagon's business.
-Surveying is followed by customer categories Electronics and Manufacturing with 17 per cent, Infrastructure and Construction with 15 per cent and 10 per cent and Power and Energy with 12.
+Surveying is followed by customer categories Electronics and Manufacturing with 17 per cent, Infrastructure and Construction with 15 per cent and 10 per cent and Power and Energy with 12 per cent.
 Changing demand of Hexagon's customers is possible as technology needs and consumption change over time.

-Hexagon may face risks, including reputational risks, of expending capital and resources in generating new business in Russia while the Ukraine crisis is ongoing and/or if customers are misusing the company's products in ways that negatively impact human rights.
-Further, due to the Covid-19 pandemic, delays, cancellations, or changes to user and industry conferences and other marketing events relating to Hexagon's solutions, including its own customer and partner events, may negatively impact the ability to obtain new and retain existing customers, and effectively market Hexagon's solutions.
+Hexagon may face risks, including reputational risks, while global conflicts persist, such as the Ukraine crisis (even though Hexagon's business in Russia is frozen) due to unauthorized use or misuse of the company's products.
+Further, the continuing or resurgence of the Covid-19 pandemic or any assimilated pandemic could result in delays, cancellations, or changes to user and industry conferences and other marketing events relating to Hexagon's solutions, including its own customer and partner events, which may negatively impact the ability to obtain new and retain existing customers, and effectively market Hexagon's solutions.